Bolivian Mast’aku for Dia de Todo Santos

 We are excited to welcome Julia Garcia to the museum to share the Bolivian traditions of Day of the Dead with a traditional mast’aku (quecha, or ceremonial) table.
 The table […]

 The Black Heritage Museum of Arlington and AHS invite you to the unveiling of “Stumbling Stones.”
-These bronze markers commemorate the lives of the enslaved people who helped build our county (and our country).
-The markers are placed in the sidewalk at the last known location where these enslaved people lived.
-Memorializing the Enslaved in […]
+These bronze markers commemorate the lives of the enslaved people who helped build our […]

 Consider shopping small this season and visit the Arlington Historical Museum shop on Museum Store Sunday.
-Every purchase supports our mission to strengthen our community by building a better understanding of local history.
-We have unique gift ideas made by local artisans, as well as gift memberships to the Arlington Historical Society and books about […]
+Every purchase supports our mission to strengthen our community by building a better understanding […]

 The Ball-Sellers House (in Arlington) was originally in Fairfax County when Lord Fairfax established the county for King George II in 1742.
-The Arlington Historical Society will share stories of the exceptional women who owned this farmhouse throughout its 280-year history.
-We’ll learn about Elizabeth Payne Ball, the wife of the builder who took a […]
+The Arlington Historical Society will share stories of […]

-In 1946, after four years of a world war, the citizens of Arlington focused on local challenges, highlighted in the fall by an aggressive County Board campaign from a political newcomer who challenged the local Byrd Machine in Arlington.
-The story includes a controversy over our governance structure, extreme unhappiness with the school system, and […]
+In 1946, after four years of a world war, the citizens of Arlington focused on local challenges, highlighted in the fall by an aggressive County Board campaign from a political […]

 Join David Pearson, former AHS president, to learn about how Arlington County planned transportation in the early 1960s and what we now have as a result.
 Our speaker will use the maps in the current Map Exhibit on the second floor to explain the first General Land Use Plan (GLUP), show what was built, paths […]

-Experience the vibrant, story-filled work of artist Zane Killgo, an Arlington County visual artist whose bold use of color and mixed media explores community, identity, and the changing urban landscape. […]
+Experience the vibrant, story-filled work of artist Zane Killgo, an Arlington County visual artist whose bold use of color and mixed media explores community, identity, and the changing urban landscape.
+Killgo’s paintings and multimedia works reflect the narratives of local neighborhoods in transition, focusing on gentrification, resilience, and the lived experiences of the people who […]

 "Genius Unbroken" is the first comprehensive biography to bring the extraordinary life of Dr. Charles Drew, the "Father of the Blood Bank," into focus.
 Born into Washington D.C.'s vibrant African […]